Unit rationale, description and aim

 Assessment strategy and rationale

-The assessment strategy used allows students to progressively develop their knowledge of pharmacology.
-The first assessment task is an mid-semester test which will primarily assess knowledge acquisition and assimilation of basic pharmacological principles including pharmacokinetics, pharmacodynamics and lifespan pharmacology.
-The second assessment task is a vodcast where students produce an 8-minute voice recording with accompanying visual material based on a person who has been prescribed a particular medication.
-This authentic assessment task allows students to apply their knowledge of pharmacology to a real situation.
-The final assessment task is the end-of-semester examination which will assess integration and application key concepts covered in this unit.
+The assessment strategy allows students to progressively develop their knowledge of pharmacology.
+The first assessment task is an in-class test which will primarily assess knowledge acquisition and assimilation of basic pharmacological principles including pharmacokinetics, pharmacodynamics and lifespan pharmacology.
+The second assessment task is a multi-media task based on a person who has been prescribed a particular medication.
+Students will integrate various forms of media as advised by the teaching team to create an authentic, comprehensive and engaging presentation.
+This approach not only assesses their application of knowledge to a real situation but also their ability to effectively use digital tools to communicate ideas creatively.
+The final assessment task is the end-of-semester examination which will assess integration and application of key concepts covered in this unit.

 Overview of assessments